Optimal Split Routines to give maximum hypertrophy in 2026.

 There are three new rules of growth is frequency, volume, and progression.
 The most effective hypertrophy splits today have three rules: make every muscle work 2 times a week, 10-20 good sets a week and the management of fatigue in such a way that performance will increase over time.
 Modern splits are done with more frequent sessions and significantly reduced volume as compared to destruction of a single muscle in a week.

-The quality of a session with time is another significant change.
 Briefer workouts that are brief and focused are superior to marathon workouts.
 Recovery is not given priority by use of rest days alone but by intelligent split design.
 It does not matter whether you are training 3 or 6 days a week, the aim is one of progressive overload without systemic burnout.

 the four new elite training split